Tomifarmer/zimmporter-stack-doc/docs/api/configuration.md

 - Celery worker
 - MariaDB
 - Valkey (Redis-compatible, used as Celery broker and result backend)
+- `bgutil-provider` (BgUtils yt-dlp POT provider, exposed to the worker via `POT_PROVIDER_URL`)

 S3-compatible storage (e.g., MinIO) is expected to be available externally.
+The API and worker share a `cookies_data` volume that holds the uploaded yt-dlp cookies file.

 ## Running Tests